Longleaf pine: Uses

-Vast forests of longleaf pine once were present along the southeastern Atlantic coast and Gulf Coast of North America, as part of the eastern savannas.
+Vast forests of longleaf pine once were present along the southeastern Atlantic coast and Gulf Coast of North America, forming savannahs and woodlands that covered large portions of the Coastal Plain.
 These forests were the source of naval stores – resin, turpentine, and timber – needed by merchants and the navy for their ships.
-They have been cutover since for timber and usually replaced with faster-growing loblolly pine and slash pine, for agriculture, and for urban and suburban development.
-Due to this deforestation and overharvesting, only about 3% of the original longleaf pine forest remains, and little new is planted.
-Longleaf pine is available, however, at many nurseries within its range; the southernmost known point of sale is in Lake Worth Beach, Florida.
+They have been cutover since for timber and usually replaced with faster-growing loblolly pine and slash pine, for agriculture, and for development.
+Due to this deforestation and overharvesting, at its lowest point in the 1990s, only about 1.3 million hectares (3.2 million acres) of longleaf pine forest remained: roughly 5% of its original range.
+Although now replaced across most of its range by loblolly pine plantations, conservation efforts did slightly raise the area of longleaf forest cover to 2.3 million ha (5.6 million ac) by 2023.
+Despite its decline on the landscape, longleaf pine is available at many nurseries within its range; the southernmost known point of sale is in Lake Worth Beach, Florida.

 The yellow, resinous wood is used for lumber and pulp.
 Boards cut years ago from virgin timber were very wide, up to 1 m, and a thriving salvage business obtains these boards from demolition projects to be reused as flooring in upscale homes.

 The extremely long needles are popular for use in the ancient craft of coiled basket making.

 Annual sales of pine straw for use as mulch were estimated at $200M in 2021.

 The stumps and taproots of old trees become saturated with resin and will not rot.
 Farmers sometimes find old buried stumps in fields, even in some that were cleared a century ago, and these usually are dug up and sold as fatwood, "fat lighter", or "lighter wood", which is in demand as kindling for fireplaces, wood stoves, and barbecue pits.
 In old-growth pine, the heartwood of the bole is often saturated in the same way.
 When boards are cut from the fat lighter wood, they are very heavy and will not rot, but buildings constructed of them are quite flammable and make extremely hot fires.

 The seeds of the longleaf pine are edible raw or roasted.